dermicha/goban-svg/README.md

 ## Examples ##

 I cut multiple boards, using this script.
-Here are some of them (7x7 calendar, 13x13 flipboard, 19x19 flipboard).
+Here are some of them (7x7 calendar, 13x13 folding board, 19x19 folding board).
 The cuts of the 13x13 were to deep so that it cracked on one of the lines.
 Be careful.

 ![boards](img/boards.jpg)

-The flipboards are hinged in the back with 'Tesa Eco Repair' tape from my local hardware store.
+The folding boards are hinged in the back with 'Tesa Eco Repair' tape from my local hardware store.

 ![tape](img/tape.jpg)